ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 | `split_pending`   | This share is performing a replication split. |
 {: caption="Table 2.
 File Storage replication status" caption-side="bottom"}

-## Managing file shares and mount points in the UI
+## Managing file shares and mount targets in the UI
 {: #file-storage-manage-ui}
 {: ui}